Case Digest

 Couper v Albion Properties Ltd [2013] EWHC 2993 (Ch)

 A collection of boats and pontoons in the River Thames at Battersea constituted a private and a public nuisance.
-The boat owners had not acquired title to any part of the river wall or river bed by adverse possession and their claim to “ancient mooring rights” did not have any legal basis.
+The boat owners had not acquired title to any part of the river wall or river bed by adverse possession, and their claim to “ancient mooring rights” did not have any legal basis.
 Their entire installation constituted “works” within the meaning of the Port of London Act 1968 which were unlicensed and which the Port of London Authority was entitled to remove.

 C’s claim to adverse possession of the riverbed and anchors failed because they did not have the necessary intention to possess since they believed at the relevant time that they had P’s consent.
 In any event, it was not possible as a matter of law to establish adverse possession of the riverbed, because it was vested in P by statute for the purposes of, among other things, regulating the public right of navigation of the river.